sadedil/HorizontalPrivilegeEscalationDemo/README.md

 > **Q3**: Why shouldn't I use `HasQueryFilter` provided by *Entity Framework Core*, which automatically adds `userId` criteria for each DB call?

 It depends on your data model and code base.
 If your application isn't multi-tenant and doesn't have a `UserId` column in every table, or if you're using complex joins in stored procedures, you may not be able to use `HasQueryFilter`.
-But if this approach suits your needs, it's a better choice to use it.
+But if this approach suits your needs, it's a better choice to use.

 > **Q4**: Can we make the analyzer project work with various projects without much hassle?

 Yes and no. Instead of directly adding the *Analyzer project* to your solution, you can create a *NuGet* package and include it.
 However, different projects may follow different coding styles, like using `BusinessService` classes or `MediatR` for handling controller actions.
 Creating a one-size-fits-all solution might increase development effort.
 But it is not impossible.

-> **Q5**: Do you use this approach in one of your projects, or is it just a proof of concept?
+> **Q5**: Did you use this approach in one of your projects, or is it just a proof of concept?

 We actively use this approach in one of our projects with more complex rules, and we find it beneficial.